JacksonSprigg/Buttons/README.md

 ![Buttons](Buttons.png)

 Code collaboration between Jackson Sprigg and Preet Patel.
-Both of us acknowledge that the code should be much cleaner and wanted to refactor if given more time.
+Both of us acknowledge that the code should be much cleaner.
+We unfortunately didn't get the chance to refactor.

 ## The Challenge
 Buttons was required to: